hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

   name: database-volume

 spec:
-  # Notice: "storageClassName" parameter is one of the ways that
+  # "storageClassName" parameter is one of the ways that
   # a "PersistentVolumeClaim" can find the matching "PersistentVolume"
   storageClassName: manual